forgxyz/cs50-final/README.md

 Cleaned up the webapp files and uploaded a data file with fictionalized transaction data so I can make the repository public to demonstrate what the web app can do.
 I am choosing to leave the edit and delete buttons on the View All Responses page and may add functionality in the future.

+To run: clone repo and run flask server on local machine.
+This was not written to be run anywhere beyond your local computer.